Find Your Perfect School

 The program also offers courses on data analytics, change management, statistics, the use of spreadsheets, and many other similar courses that can be useful both in public sector management and in corporate work.

-The cost of attendance is $314 per credit unit for residents and $365 per credit unit for non-residents.
-Other fees may apply.
 Transfer credits and prior learning experience can be counted towards the degree.
 A maximum of 90 credits may be counted for transfer.

 Upper Iowa University